 I just read both Coreography by Corey Feldman and Blackbird House by Alice Hoffman at the same time.
-I feel I should tell you about both of these wonderful books.
-First, I will start with The Blackbird House.
+But I need to tell you about The Blackbird House.

 This book made me long for my summer home growing up.
 It was in a small town, with a private beach for those who owned homes there.
 We'd get up and spend everyday at the beach, at the Ben Franklin in town, or out in the swamp--that was swallowing half of our neighborhood whole--catching frogs.
 Life was easy, and simple and sweet.
 And that's just what Blackbird House is: from the moment it was built by a lovestruck husband who'd give his wife anything in the world, to the girl who's parents bought it on a whim.